dotnet/docs-maui/docs/data-cloud/push-notifications.md

     }
     ```

-1. In the `MauiProgram` class, add code for the `RegisterViews` extension method which registers the `MainPage` type as a singleton and which returns a `MauiAppBuilder` object:
+1. In the `MauiProgram` class, add code for the `RegisterViews` extension method that registers the `MainPage` type as a singleton and which returns a `MauiAppBuilder` object:

     ```csharp
     public static MauiAppBuilder RegisterViews(this MauiAppBuilder builder)